 The SensorSpace Administrator will have assigned an administrator login for ABC Company on each of the Organisations along with an administrator and view only logins for the users in each hospital.
-By using separate Organisation accounts there can be an authorised Administrator user at each hospital that can

-By using separate Organisation accounts there can be an authorised Administrator user at each hospital that car edit existing Dashboards, create new ones or manage the Events and Alerts.
+By using separate Organisation accounts there can be an authorised Administrator user at each hospital that can edit existing Dashboards, create new ones or manage the Events and Alerts.